 Here is the different settings and how to set it correctly :

-- Clock frequency (in Hertz) : defines the frequency on which the box will be called by OpenViBE, from 1 to 128 Hz.
+• Clock frequency (in Hertz) : defines the frequency on which the box will be called by OpenViBE, from 1 to 128 Hz.
 Default value is 64Hz, you can lower it if you experience bad performance when executing the box.
+Note that the python box will also call the process() function every time there is an input chunk, even if the chunk is empty (this can happen with stimulation streams).
+If you need to know if the process() call is clock triggered, you can test on the python script side if there is an input pending or not.

-You can add as many input and output as you need.
+You can add as many inputs and outputs as you need.
 So far, 3 stream types are available : Streamed Matrix, Signal and Stimulations.
 You can also add new settings in the box, they will be available in the Python box object as well.

 OpenViBE constructs an OVBox class object in Python with different attributes (inputs, outputs and settings fro example).
 This class has different predefined methods: